Udoddy/DamuCare/README.md

-# Flutter
+# DamuCare - Flutter

-A modern Flutter-based mobile application utilizing the latest mobile development technologies and tools for building responsive cross-platform applications.
+DamuCare is a mobile app designed to guide and support first-time and regular blood donors through learning about the process, appointment scheduling, and tracking, helping users overcome fear and stay committed to saving lives in Tanzania

 ## 📋 Prerequisites